linlinzhao/linlinzhao.github.io/_posts/2020-07-24-remote-jupyterlab.md

 c.NotebookApp.password = password #use password instead of access token.
 ```

+To avoid hard-coding your password to a file, comment last three lines to disable password.
+Then Juypyter will generate a one-time token for accessing the jupyterlab instance.

 ## Run jupyterlab in the background
 ```
 nohup jupyter lab &